Indianapolis Museum of Art: Move to current location (1970–2011)

 Lawrence A. O'Connor Jr., a former CEO of Bank One Indiana, was named the interim director of the IMA in November 2004 when the previous director Hirschel unexpectedly resigned.
 In 2005 the museum completed a three-year, $74 million renovation and expansion project that added three new wings and 50 percent more gallery space to the building.
 In all, the construction added 164000 sqft to the museum, in addition to the renovation of 90000 sqft of existing space.
 Renovations included the Hulman and Clowes Pavilions, which house the museum's European collection, as well as the addition of the Allen Whitehill Clowes Gallery.
 The expansion aimed to unify the building and campus while creating a more welcoming atmosphere for visitors.
 As one of three new wings and as a new entry to the building, the Efroymson Pavilion helped to transition visitors between the museum and the surrounding grounds.
-The Wood Gallery Pavilion added three levels of gallery space as well as a dining area and education suite, while the Deer Zink Pavilion added additional space for private and public events.
+The Wood Gallery Pavilion added three levels of gallery space as well as a dining area and education suite, while the Deer Special Events Pavilion added additional space for private and public events.
 The architectural focus on welcoming visitors coincided with a new advertising campaign that reached out to a broader, more diverse audience.

 Maxwell L. Anderson was hired as the permanent director and CEO of the IMA in 2006.
 While director, Anderson oversaw the opening of the Virginia B. Fairbanks Art & Nature Park: 100 Acres and a conservation science-focused laboratory, as well as the acquisition of the mid-century modern Miller House and Garden estate.
 In 2008, the museum changed its main entrance and address from 1200 West 38th Street to 4000 North Michigan Road.
 Anderson left the museum in 2011.